Some Remarks on the Space of Locally Sobolev-Slobodeckij Functions: Background Material

 \begin{proof} $p$ is continuous at $0$ so there exists $\delta>0$ such that if $\|x\|_X\leq \delta$ then $|p(x)|<1$.
 If $x\neq 0$, then $\delta\frac{x}{\|x\|_X}$ has norm equal to $\delta$ and so for all $x\neq 0$, $\displaystyle p(\delta\frac{x}{\|x\|_X})<1$.
 Hence for all $x\neq 0$ we have

 Since $p(0)=0$, clearly the above inequality also holds for $x=0$. \end{proof}

 \begin{definition}\lab{winter28} Suppose $\mathcal{P}$ is a separating family of seminorms on a vector space $X$.
-The \textbf{natural topology} induced by $\mathcal{P}$ is the smallest topology on $X$ that is translation invariant and with respect to which every $p\in \mathcal{P}$ is continuous function from $X$ to $\reals$. \end{definition}
+The \textbf{natural topology} induced by $\mathcal{P}$ is the smallest topology on $X$ that is translation invariant and with respect to which every $p\in \mathcal{P}$ is continuous function from $X$ to $\reals$.
+(Recall that \emph{translation invariant} means if $U\subseteq X$ is open, then $U+x$ is open for every $x\in X$.) \end{definition}

 \begin{remark}\lab{remmay2421} Suppose that $\mathcal{P}$ and $\mathcal{P}'$ are two separating family of seminorms on a vector space $X$.
 Let $\tau$ and $\tau'$ be the corresponding natural topologies on $X$.
 It follows immediately from the definition that if 1)$p: (X,\tau')\rightarrow \reals$ is continuous for each $p\in \mathcal{P}$ and 2) $p': (X,\tau)\rightarrow \reals$ is continuous for each $p'\in \mathcal{P}'$, then $\tau=\tau'$. \end{remark}